-- the artists who received royalties are at different stages of their careers, from early to senior, and from different parts of Australia, including urban and remote areas
+- artists who receive royalties includes artists at all stages of their careers, from emerging to senior, living all around Australia, including in remote communities

-- 64% of the artists receiving royalties are Aboriginal and Torres Strait Islander artists, who received 38% of the royalties
+- 65% of artists receiving royalties are Aboriginal and Torres Strait Islander artists

 The following shows the percentage of resales reported to Copyright Agency that met the eligibility criteria for payment of a royalty, by payment range.

-- information sessions in conjunction with key art industry events to reach artists, art centre managers, arts workers and art market professionals;
+- Information sessions and meetings to discuss resale royalty at or in conjunction with key events included Ku Arts Conference Strong Arts Program, IACA Art Worker information session and the Desart Conference, these forums are utilised to reach artists, art centre managers, arts workers and art market professionals.

 Copyright Agency acquires data for distribution from a variety of sources, including surveys of usage by licensees and data that indicates content available to licensees.
 There are a series of processes involved in allocating payments to content creators based on the best data available at a reasonable cost within the relevant time period.
 These include analysing the available data, applying relative values for different types of content and uses, and identifying content creators.
 The processes are sometimes complex, accounting for the time between receipt of licence fees, allocation, and payment.

 Distribution policy is overseen by the Board, and published on our website.

 The Copyright Tribunal has power to review distribution arrangements for statutory licence fees.